Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/offline/README.md

 To use the composable you would need to provide an `OfflineMapState`.
 The state object provides two constructors to initialize the `OfflineMapAreas` composable using an `ArcGISMap` or an `OfflineMapInfo`.
 Therefore, the composable can be used either when the device is connected to or disconnected from the network.

-- Online WorkFlow (device is connected to the network)
+- Online WorkFlow (Device is connected to the network)
   - Displays preplanned map areas from a web map that are available for download.
   - When the web map doesn’t contain preplanned map areas, users can add and download on-demand map areas by specifying a geographic area and level of detail.
   - Use the constructor with `ArcGISMap` to create the state.